JananiSBabu/python-libraries/README.md

-# python-libraries
+# python-libraries-numpy-pandas-matplotlib
-This repository is used to store practice python snippets createed while learning the python libraries like numpy, pandas, matplotlib etc,.
+This repository contains lessons and practice snippets for python-libraries including numpy, pandas, matplotlib and seaborn.
+This lesson is part of "AI Programming with Python Nano Degree" - Udacity